 Rafal Dermatology is a pretty busy establishment.
 I wanted to know, out of all the appointments that are booked, how many focused on wrinkled hands.
 Apparently, it is a very popular treatment.
 Dr.Rafal books between one to two treatments per day.

-So, what do you think?
+So, what do you think about signing up for an anti aging hands treatment?
 Is this something that you’d be interested in looking into?
 Are wrinkled hands a problem area you worry about?
 Or are wrinkled hands the least of your worries?